jiricodes/hive-rushes-abstract-game/README.md

 # hive-rushes-abstract-game

 This is a Hive Helsinki Coding School's rush project of abstract games.
+Project is based on the board game called Santorini and implementing in in C language.

 ## About the Game